visit-dav/visit/src/tools/DataManualExamples/Simulations/contrib/pjacobi/README.txt

 in the C directory, you need a symbolic link to your source directory for /path-to-a-file/src/tools/DataManualExamples/Simulations/SimulationExample.h

-The CMakeLists.txt files should be modified to include the correct path to your VisIt installation.
-Make sure to choose a parallel C and FORTRAN compilers.
-You can initialize ccmake with
+The CMakeLists.txt files include a reference to your Visit install directory, which is found under $VISITHOME.
+Make sure this is correctly set.

-ccmake -DCMAKE_Fortran_COMPILER=mpif90 .

-and

-ccmake -DCMAKE_C_COMPILER=mpicc .
+Cmake should be able to detect automatically which MPI compilers to use for Fortran and C.

 A single compile-time flag is used to enable compilation with in-situ coupling.
 The makefiles generate two executables, a standalone MPI program, and an in-situ